 He doesn't pry it out of her.

 The reception is very dull.
-Sarek, however, is not.
-When he is not making small talk with the Vendirians about grains and ores she's never heard of, he's focusing his attention on her.
-The Vendirians are beaming at the two of them as if they are the latest lust-crazed vid stars rather than an ambassador and a nurse engaged in nothing more than conversation.
+Sarek, however, isn't.
+When he isn't making small talk with the Vendirians about grains and ores she's never heard of, he's focusing his attention on her.
+The Vendirians are beaming at the two of them as if they're the latest lust-crazed vid stars rather than an ambassador and a nurse engaged in nothing more than conversation.

 "You are an asset," Sarek says as he hands her a drink.